-Employee satisfaction surveys are always an eye opener for any company - when HR manager Kaitlyn Annaert got the results back from hers, she found workers really valued the small things.
+Employee satisfaction surveys are always an eye opener – HR manager Kaitlyn Annaert says she had no idea how important the small things were…

-“The little things go a long way,” stresses Annaert, from her office in downtown Toronto.
+“The little things go a long way,” stresses Annaert, from her office in London, Ont.
 “Even when people are happy with pay and benefits, they want perks throughout the day.”

 Annaert has been HR manager at Voices.com – an online marketplace that connects businesses with voiceover talent – since October 2014.
 She says the employee satisfaction survey was conducted to help her figure out what major challenges she’d be facing as she moved into the new role.